 Rich educational culture

-Case Western Reserve is the centerpiece of Cleveland’s University Circle—one of the most culturally robust communities in America.
+Case Western Reserve is the centerpiece of Cleveland’s University Circle—the most culturally robust community in America.
 The area is home to more than 40 prominent artistic, cultural, educational, health, and human service institutions.
 Partnerships with these neighbors, including the Cleveland Museum of Art, Cleveland Museum of Natural History, Cleveland Institute of Music, and Cleveland Institute of Art, offer students unparalleled access to invaluable educational resources.

 Future health care leaders also benefit greatly from the University’s partnerships with nearby medical facilities, including University Hospitals Case Medical Center, which sits adjacent to our campus.
 Less than one mile away is Cleveland Clinic, consistently ranked among the top five hospitals in the nation.

 Less than five miles away and easily accessible by public transportation, downtown Cleveland is the headquarters of KeyBank, Eaton, Sherwin-Williams, and more and is celebrated for its world-renowned health care institutions, burgeoning culinary scene, and four professional sports teams: the Cleveland Indians, Browns, Cavaliers, and Monsters.

 The attractions of Cleveland and University Circle are just a short walk or ride away, and students can easily access all of the area’s cultural and recreational attractions via public transportation, to which undergraduates are granted unlimited access.